 SIP trunking provides measurable benefits to enterprises by simplifying network elements, enabling new services, and reducing expenses.
 This paper explains how it works and the benefits it provides.

-Criminals and unscrupulous robocallers often alter the calling number of their outbound telephone calls in order to deceive the called party.
+Criminals and unscrupulous robocallers often alter or spoof the calling number of their outbound telephone calls in order to deceive the called party.
 This deception can be as simple as changing the calling number so it appears that a neighbor is calling.